sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/fifo_async.md

 In cycle 23 the fifo is full.
 As it gets drained more items are added to it.
 The critical item to mention is the pointers.
 There are two sets binary and gray.
 The gray pointers only have one bit changing each clock to minimize the likeliness of metastability when the pointer goes through a clock crossing.

 ![High-Level Simulation](./_wavedrom_svg/wavedrom_fifo_async_read.svg)
 On the read side, we see the binary pointer starts at 0x0 and wraps back around to 0x0.
-Through these increments, the gray pointer increments also, but in such a way that only one bit changes at a time.
+Through these increments, the gray pointer increments also, but in such a way that only one-bit changes at a time.
 The gray pointers for the write and read domain each pass through glitch-free synchronized flops, they are converted to binary on the other side and used for comparisons.

 ## Simulation Notes